MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 When a record is loaded as a partial record, the obvious question is: What happens when accessing a field that hasn't been selected for loading?".
 The answer is JIT loading.
 The platform, in such a case, does an implicit GET on the record and loads out the missing field.

 When JIT loading occurs, another access to the data source is required.
-These operations are generally fast because they're GET calls.
+These operations tend to be faster because they're GET calls.
 GET calls can often be served by the server's data cache or become clustered index seeks on the database.

 A JIT load may fail for multiple reasons, like: